For some, time away from responsibilities amounts to luxury solo travel.

-But there are others who really want to travel solo in luxury.
+Others really want to travel solo in luxury.

 Some want to travel independently.
 The difficult part of this kind of travel is your hotel.
 A luxury hotel room occupied by just one person costs the same as if it were occupied by two.
 It can be expensive and a serious challenge for the independent solo traveler.
 We have some tips to help you find the right luxury hotels and other luxury experiences below.

-Others want a tour company to take care of everything for them.
-They want a luxury vacation but they don’t want to be ripped off for the mere fact that they are going on their own.
+Others want a luxury tour company to take care of everything for them.
+They want a luxury vacation but they don't want to be ripped off for the mere fact that they are going on their own.
 They want no or a low single supplement which is the surcharge many tour companies impose on solo travelers.
 We have tips for you as well.

 Note: this post is for those willing to pay for luxury.
 Click here if you're looking for affordable luxury.

-Buying and Booking Independent Luxury Solo Travel
+Booking Luxury Solo Travel – Hotels and More

 I once stayed in a hotel with a luxurious pillow-top mattress.
 My first impression was, “ahhhh.”
 However, one night's sleep on it and I knew it was too soft.
 My back ached.
 One more night and I was at a chiropractor's door early in the morning waiting for it to open.
 My point: it's important to know your own definition of luxury.